Today Melissa breaks down a great plan for 24 hours in Madrid (though we both agree that you should always stay longer)!

 After the sun sinks below the horizon, it's time to take part in my favorite Spanish tradition: tapas.
 Rather than posting up at a restaurant, I suggest hopping from bar to bar to experience as many places as possible.
 Order a few tapas to share at each place, along with a drink.

-For the most authentic tapas experience, try the Tapas Like a Local Tour!
+For a truly authentic experience, try our Tapas & Wine Tour!